 French Lessons Ringmer East Sussex (BN8): While many people want to learn another language, the idea can produce anxiety.
 Yet there isn't much more to learning a new language, at least in the beginning, than memorizing words, which most people can do quite easily.
 It's not nearly as hard as you might think; as you increase your vocabulary and learn the grammar, it starts to come quite naturally.
 Your mind remembers more than you consciously realize, and you often find that you've learned more of the language than you even believed possible.
 If you want to study French or any new language, it's important to search for the system of learning that will work best for you.

-Look for a French teacher in Ringmer to help you.
-You can learn much more rapidly with a tutor than on your own.
+Getting a French tutor in Ringmer can also help.
+With a tutor, you can definitely cover more ground and learn faster than you could without any help.
 Tutors know how to teach French the way you would learn it in a classroom without your having to actually attend classes.
-If you find that learning on your own with tools like books and tapes is not enough and yet you don't want to actually sign up for a class, a teacher can be the perfect solution.
-A teacher can give you valuable practice in speaking French, as well as help you gain a thorough understanding of French grammar, which can really help if you're planning a trip to someplace where French is spoken!
+Getting a teacher may be the best solution for you if you've found it hard to make progress studying on your own and yet don't feel comfortable signing up for an actual class.
+A teacher can give you valuable practice in speaking French, as well as help you gain a thorough understanding of French grammar, which can really help if you are planning a trip to someplace where French is spoken!
+Moreover, they can modify their lessons to suit your particular learning goals and style.

 Learning a language requires a certain attitude of openness towards the new language and the way it sounds.
 All languages are different and if you want to learn French, you have to be willing to change certain rules and sounds that differ from your old language.
 So many people have a hard time because they try to make the new language fit into the rules of their old language.
 You have to realize that every language is unique.
 This also means that the structure and grammar of every language is going to be different.
 So people who don't understand this principle will start off with the wrong idea, expecting every language to have the same basic rules.
 If you are open to things being different and accept that there is more to learning French than simply learning a new vocabulary you will have a much easier time with the process.